-The student who is the Best Leader has a positive effect on his/her classmates.
+- a.
+These awards are open to any Senior.
+The method of selection is by an anonymous survey to all high school teachers and administrators. - b.
+Leadership Award: The student who is the Best Leader has a positive effect on his/her classmates.
 She/he aspires for excellence and progress in the activities of the school.
 This student has a vision, and has the ability to bring other students to that vision of excellence.
 A leader reflects the importance of education by modeling good habits and displaying them in class, by exhibiting a positive attitude, participating frequently in class, completing all activities, and cooperating with teachers and classmates.
 The class leader helps others learn, and helps the teacher by keeping a positive, engaged spirit.
 She/He participates in extracurricular activities, like sports, clubs, or competitions, promoting teams and group work.
 A leader displays initiative in being among the first to volunteer or in starting up a new club.
-Other students enjoy being with this leader because they can be sure the activities will bring benefit and unity to the students as a whole.

-c.
-Character Award:

-The student with the best Islamic character is the one who demonstrates many of the characteristics of our Prophet, pbuh.
+Other students enjoy being with this leader because they can be sure the activities will bring benefit and unity to the students as a whole. - c.
+Character Award: The student with the best Islamic character is the one who demonstrates many of the characteristics of our Prophet, pbuh.
 She/he will love Allah and practice the Sunnah of our Prophet, pbuh.
 Treating all people with respect, and showing respect for the environment, are the top characteristics.
 She/he will pray regularly, not to be seen, or through coercion, but from the heart.
 She/he will be generous, even if it is in an inexpensive way, sharing or giving things to those in need.
 Modesty in thought, word, deed, and appearance is apparent in her or him.
 The student with the Best Islamic Character would not backbite about or embarrass another person.
-She/he is known to be a kind, smiling, and friendly person, thus bringing positivity and cooperation to his/her classmates and teachers.

-17. Other honors:

-The College Board offers a variety of national recognition awards for students who have achieved high scores on college admission exams such as the SAT, or multiple passing grades in Advanced Placement exams.
+She/he is known to be a kind, smiling, and friendly person, thus bringing positivity and cooperation to his/her classmates and teachers. - 17.
+Other honors: The College Board offers a variety of national recognition awards for students who have achieved high scores on college admission exams such as the SAT, or multiple passing grades in Advanced Placement exams.
 The reward for this comes to the students in the form of a greater chance to gain admission to selective colleges or universities, more opportunities for scholarships, and college credit, in the case of passing AP scores.
 There are many other honors that have been awarded to AFA seniors, such as full tuition or other significant scholarships, early admission approvals to selective colleges, etc. Seniors also may display recognition for the amount of service, club leadership, academic and arts competition awards, athletic abilities and achievements, and other recognitions that they have earned in their high school years.
-AFA recognizes these high honors and achievements with specifically colored cords at the graduation ceremony, as well as public announcement and celebration.
+AFA recognizes these high honors and achievements with specifically-colored cords at the graduation ceremony, as well as public announcement and celebration.
 The benefits gained for such a variety of awards will undoubtedly insha'Allah benefit the students earning them recognition in a myriad of ways in their college and career pursuits.